 International Day of Peace: History

 The International Day of Peace was established by the UN resolution on 1981.
 First time it was celebrated in 1982.
 Let us tell you that earlier till 2002, it was celebrated on the third Tuesday of September each year.
-After that, the assembly decided to celebrate International Day of Peace permanently on 21 September.
+After that, the assembly decided to celebrate the International Day of Peace permanently on 21 September.
 The main focus of declaring 21 September day as International Day of Peace is to encourage people to work in cooperation and to maintain worldwide peace.

-In 2015, the United Nations member States adopted the 17 Sustainable Development Goals because it was understood that to obtain worldwide peace it is necessary to focus on the economic and social development for all people everywhere and to ensure that their rights were protected.
-Various issues are covered in the Sustainable Development Goals including poverty, health, education, climate change, gender equality, water, sanitation, energy, environment and social justice.
+In 2015, the United Nations Member States adopted the 17 Sustainable Development Goals because it was understood that to obtain worldwide peace it is necessary to focus on the economic and social development for all people everywhere and to ensure that their rights were protected.
+Various issues are covered in the Sustainable Development Goals including poverty, health, education, climate change, gender equality, water, sanitation, energy, environment, and social justice.